Cupmouse/exchangedataset-documentation/docs/data/bitmex.md

 For information about each topic, please see the [Bitmex Website](https://www.bitmex.com/app/wsAPI).

-**Channel level filtering** is not supported, because the Bitmex WebSocket API might sends a message with more than one pair involved.
+**Symbol level filtering** is not supported when using 'raw' format, because the Bitmex WebSocket API might send a message with more than one symbol.
+It is fully supported by the server-side when using 'json' format.

 ## ETHUSD Orderbook Issue on 24 June 2019